Jalpaiguri district: Sub-divisions

+Jalpaiguri district have three sub-divisions – Jalpaiguri Sadar subdivision, Mal subdivision and Dhupguri subdivision.

 Jalpaiguri district earlier had three sub-divisions – Jalpaiguri Sadar subdivision, Mal subdivision and Alipurduar subdivision.
 Alipurduar district was created in June 2014 and Jalpaiguri district was left with two subdivisions – Jalpaiguri Sadar and Mal.
+Dhupguri subdivision is a administrative division of Jalpaiguri district.
+It was formed by dividing Jalpaiguri Sadar subdivision.